masadeghi/EHRsample/README.md

 <ul>
   <li><b>linear_regression_svm_random_forest_sklearn.ipynb:</b> In this script, I've used non-neural network machine learning methods from scikit-learn, including regularized linear regressors, support vector machine regressors, random forest regressors, and a super ensemble of all these methods using a voting regressor.</li>
   <li><b>nn_pytorch.ipynb:</b> In this script, I've used a TabularModel neural network structure using PyTorch to perform the prediction.</li>
-  <li><b>nn_tensorflow_with_model_optimization.ipynb:</b> In this script, I've use TensorFlow to build and optimize a neural network regressor.
+  <li><b>nn_tensorflow_with_model_optimization.ipynb:</b> In this script, I've used TensorFlow to build and optimize a neural network regressor.
 The optimization is performed in a step-by-step experimentation process and its results can be viewed using TensorBoard.</li>
 </ul>

 References: